habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 * Start minikube with RBAC enabled: `minikube start --extra-config=apiserver.Authorization.Mode=RBAC`
 * Tell your machine's Docker daemon to use minikube's instead: `eval $(minikube docker-env)`

 If you would prefer to publish your Helm charts to your Dockerhub and have Helm find them there to use on your Kubernetes cluster, that is supported!
-Enter the Habitat Studio (`hab studio enter`) and use `hab pkg export helm --help` to see more available options.
+Please run `hab pkg export helm --help` to see more available options.

 ### Go to core-plans/nginx